-Selling Agents: Equiton Capital Inc. (the "Equiton Agent") and Pinnacle Wealth Brokers Inc. ("Pinnacle") will act as co-lead selling agents in connection with the Offering.
-The Equiton Agent may, at its discretion, engage one or more sub-agents as selling agents.
-In connection with the Offering, the Issuer is considered a "connected" or "related" issuer of the Equiton Agent under applicable Canadian securities legislation.
-Jason Roque, a Trustee of the Issuer, indirectly, through wholly owned subsidiaries, controls the Equiton Agent and is a director and the President of the Equiton Agent.
-In addition, Helen Hurlbut, a Trustee of the Issuer, is the Chief Financial Officer of the Equiton Agent.
-In addition, the Equiton Agent acts exclusively for certain companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque, or which hold securities in companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque.
-In light of the foregoing, the Issuer is a "connected issuer" and "related issuer" of the Equiton Agent under Canadian securities law.
-The decision to distribute the Trust Units and the determination of the terms of the distribution were not negotiated at arm's length between the Equiton Agent and the Issuer.
-The determination by the Issuer to proceed with the Offering was not made at the request or suggestion of the Equiton Agent.
-The Equiton Agent will not receive any benefit in connection with the Offering other than its portion of the Equiton Agent's Fees payable by the Issuer to the Equiton Agent.
-However, the proceeds of the Offering will be used by the Issuer to invest in the Partnership, the General Partner of which is an Affiliate of the Equiton Agent will receive fees for its engagement as Asset Manager and Property Manager of the Partnership.
+Selling Agents: Equiton Capital Inc. (the " Agent ") will act as lead agent in connection with the Offering.
+The Agent may, at its discretion, engage one or more sub-agents as selling agents.
+In connection with the Offering, the Issuer is considered a "connected" or "related" issuer of the Agent under applicable Canadian securities legislation.
+Jason Roque, a Trustee of the Issuer, indirectly, through wholly owned subsidiaries, controls the Agent and is a director and the President of the Agent.
+In addition, Helen Hurlbut, a Trustee of the Issuer, is the Chief Financial Officer of the Agent.
+In addition, the Agent acts exclusively for certain companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque, or which hold securities in companies that are either directly or indirectly controlled and/or beneficially owned by Jason Roque.
+In light of the foregoing, the Issuer is a "connected issuer" and "related issuer" of the Agent under Canadian securities law.
+The decision to distribute the Trust Units and the determination of the terms of the distribution were not negotiated at arm's length between the Agent and the Issuer.
+The determination by the Issuer to proceed with the Offering was not made at the request or suggestion of the Agent.
+The Agent will not receive any benefit in connection with the Offering other than its portion of the Agent's Fees payable by the Issuer to the Agent described under "Compensation Paid to Sellers and Finders".
+The proceeds of the Offering will not be applied for the benefit of the Agent.
+However, the proceeds of the Offering will be used by the Issuer to invest in the Partnership, the General Partner of which is an Affiliate of the Agent, and Equiton Partners Inc. ("Equiton Partners"), an Affiliate of the Agent will receive fees for its engagement as Asset Manager and Property Manager of the Partnership.
 The General Partner and Agent are Related Parties (defined herein) to the Issuer.
-Issuer, the Equiton Agent and other Related Parties" and "Purchase Options".
+See "Compensation Paid to Sellers and Finders", "Relationship Between Issuer, the Agent and other Related Parties" and "Purchase Options".
 Resale Restrictions: You will be restricted from selling your Trust Units for an indefinite period.
 See "Resale Restrictions".
 Redemption Rights: The Trust Units are redeemable upon demand of the Trust Unitholder.
 However, these redemption rights are subject to limitations, including a monthly limit of \$50,000 in respect of all Trust Units tendered for redemption in a calendar month.
 If the redemptions tendered in a calendar month exceed the foregoing limit, then the Issuer may satisfy the payment of the Redemption Amount, in part, by the issuance of Redemption Notes, which are promissory notes.
 Any Redemption Notes which may be received as a result of a redemption of Trust Units will not be qualified investments for a Deferred Income Plan and may have adverse tax consequences if held by a Deferred Income Plan.
 See "Declaration of Trust".
 See "Redemption of Trust Units".
 See "Eligibility for Investment by Deferred Income Plans."

-Subscriber's Rights: You have two (2) Business Days to cancel your agreement to purchase these securities.
+Subscriber's Rights: hts: You have two (2) Business Days to cancel your agreement to purchase the securities.
 If there is a misrepresentation in this Offering Memorandum, you have the right to sue either for damages or to cancel the agreement.
-See " Subscriber's Rights of Action ".
+See "Subscriber's Rights of Action".